JPLee01/Fundamentals_of_Data_Analysis-Project_2020/README.md

 ## 4 Problem Statement
 ------------------------------------------------------------------------------------------------
 As part of the project, the student was given a set of instructions which can be viewed [here](https://github.com/JPLee01/Fundamentals_of_Data_Analysis-Project_2020/blob/main/Project%20Instructions.pdf).
 As seen, within the instructions a problem statement was printed.
-It stated that XXXX.
+It stated that in this project you must perform and explain simple linear regression using Python on the powerproduction dataset available on Moodle.
+The goal is to accurately predict wind turbine power output from wind speed values using the data set as a basis.
 Specifically, the instruction state the project should:
 * Performing simple linear regression on the *powerproduction* data set.
 * An explanation of your regression and an analysis of its accuracy.
 * Research and investigation into other types of regression on the *powerproduction* data set and an analysis of its accuracy.